 Craig is recognized as a leading practitioner in real estate, telecommunications and renewable energy.
 A member of the firm’s Real Estate practice group, Craig’s practice encompasses a broad range of sophisticated commercial real estate matters–many at the forefront of Boston’s burgeoning growth.
 As a trusted advisor to clients, Craig counsels institutional property owners, developers, tenants, lenders, and investors in sales and acquisitions, permitting, leasing, and financing transactions.

-Craig has counseled wireless clients in connection with site acquisition and municipal permitting work throughout New England and New York.
-He successfully challenged the decisions of municipalities in approximately 70 cases under the Federal Telecommunications Act of 1996, and has represented wireless carriers in connection with national build-to-suit, tower disposition, and sale-leaseback transactions.
+In his telecommunications practice, Craig is seen as a go-to attorney representing wireless carriers in connection with all aspects of their network development activities.
+Craig has counseled wireless clients regarding site acquisition and municipal permitting work throughout New England and New York.
+He successfully challenged the decisions of municipalities in approximately 70 cases under the Federal Telecommunications Act of 1996.
+He has represented wireless carriers in connection with national build-to-suit, tower disposition, and sale-leaseback transactions.

 Craig also founded Prince Lobel Renewables, which offers hands-on legal and project management services to property owners, developers, businesses, cities, and towns that are planning a renewable energy project.
 Prince Lobel Renewables has assisted clients in the planning, development, financing, and construction of dozens of solar energy projects ranging from 40 kW to 2 MW throughout New England.